PurdueCAM2Project/CAM2ImageTeam/docs/Labeling.md

-PASCAL Visual Object Classes Challenge 2007 (VOC2007) Annotation Guidelines This document reproduces the guidelines used for annotating images in the VOC2007 data set.
+# CAM2 Image Labeling Guidelines
-Guidelines on what and how to label
+ This document is a guide for how to label images.
+It is mostly copied from the PASCAL VOC2007 image labeling guidelines.

 ### What to label
 All objects of the defined categories, unless: